Skip to main content

 Settings

-Our metric values are currently changing every two seconds.
+Currently, the metric values are updated every two seconds.

-To achieve that we will add a setting to our plugin by adapting the settings array in our mobro_plugin_config.json file:
+To make the interval customizable, we will add a setting to our plugin by modifying the settings array inside the mobro_plugin_config.json file as follows:

 Plugin.Example/mobro_plugin_config.json